danjquinn42/YasColorWheel/README.md

 **Warning: this project is in-progress.
 The interface below may change as the project develops**

 ## The Easiest Way to Get Started
-When the project is complete I will publish it as an npm package.
-In the meantime if you'd like to try it out you can:

 1) Click on colorwheel.js above.